Having a personal brand identity allows a professional to show the world what he or she is about as an individual employee.

 When you are posting content online, sharing ideas, attend conferences and networking meetings you are repping your company.

-This helps your company’s brand reach, exposure, and audiences tend to trust the product or services more when they see strong personal branding and representation.
+This helps your company’s brand positioning, reach, exposure, and audiences tend to trust the product or services more when they see strong personal branding and representation.

 Related: If you are a company leader, manager or executive, have you considered harnessing the power of your greatest resource—your employees—to accelerate your social media strategy?
 Download Transforming Your Employees Into Thought Leaders.

 9 Ways to Develop Your Personal Brand Identity Through Social